|SysCAD Project Upgrade||Project Upgrade Procedure||Upgrade Tag Changes||Changes that Affect Results||Discontinued Models and DLLs|

 For SysCAD version upgrades, such as from SysCAD 9.2 Build135 to SysCAD 9.3 Build 136, see Upgrade to SysCAD 9.3.

 Installing the new SysCAD Build

-It is strongly recommended that you install the new Build rather than simply unzip the Update.
-A new Build will have updated example projects as well as updated utilities and referenced files such as those contained in Basefiles folder.
+- A new Build will have updated example projects as well as updated utilities and referenced files such as those contained in Basefiles folder.